Table of Contents

 Read about: Wetlands in India

-Reasons of Land Reforms in India
+Land Reforms in India Reasons

 India’s state policy has always included land distribution.
 The elimination of the Zamindari system was maybe the most significant land policy in independent India (feudal landholding practices).
 India’s land-reform programme had two main goals: “The first is to remove such impediments to increase in agricultural productivity that result from the agrarian structure inherited from the past.
 The second goal, which is closely related to the first, is to eradicate all forms of social injustice and exploitation within the agrarian system, to protect those who work the soil and guarantee equality of opportunity and status for all groups of rural residents.
 Introducing Land Reforms in India had the following objectives: